HyshaDadwal/LMS-Project-GUVI/README.md

-# LMS-Project-GUVI
+# Learning Management System
-Repository for the Online LMS Project for GUVI in semester 3

-## Project Overview
+## Introduction
-This project aims to build a streamlined, user-friendly Online Learning Management System (LMS) tailored to the needs of small institutions and individual instructors.
-Unlike many existing LMS platforms that tend to be overly complex, this LMS focuses on essential features, providing a simplified experience for administrators, instructors, and students.
+This is a simple Java-based project which aims to build a streamlined, user-friendly Online Learning Management System (LMS) tailored to the needs of small institutions and individual instructors.
+The project demonstrates how to set up a website of the same while using JDBC for the necessary database connectivity.

-## Problem Statement
-Existing LMS solutions often have excessive features that make them difficult to navigate, especially for smaller institutions.
-This LMS is designed to be straightforward and accessible, with a primary focus on user management, course management, and easy enrollment.
+## Table of Contents
+1. Requirements
+2. Project Setup
+3. Database Setup
+4. Project Structure
+5. How to Run
+6. Future Improvements
+7. Troubleshooting

-## Solution
+## Requirements
-Our LMS addresses this challenge by offering only core functionalities within a simple, text-based interface.
-This approach minimizes the learning curve and enhances usability for all types of users, ensuring a seamless experience in managing courses and enrollments.
+To run this project, you'll need:

+Java Development Kit (JDK) 8 or later - Download here MySQL Database Server - Download here
+Java IDE (such as IntelliJ, Eclipse, or NetBeans)

 ## Key Features
 - **User Management**: Admins can create, update, and delete user accounts.